-Rookie Alvarez homers again, Astros top Blue Jays 7-2
+Rookie Yordan Alvarez homers again, Astros top Blue Jays 7-2

 Blue Jays: 3B Vladimir Guerrero Jr. (bruised left hand) was out of the lineup after being hit by a pitch in Friday’s game.
 Guerrero took batting practice prior to the game. .
 RHP Nick Kingham was activated prior to the game and gave up Reddick’s leadoff homer in the sixth.
 RHP Thomas Pannone was optioned to Triple-A Buffalo. ..
 RHP David Phelps (Tommy John) threw a bullpen session Saturday. ..
 RHP Jacob Waguespack (shoulder) is scheduled to pitch two innings Sunday for Buffalo. … LHP Ryan Borucki (elbow) was expected to throw live batting practice Saturday in Florida.

-Astros: 2B Jose Altuve (left hamstring strain) had the day off before continuing his rehabilitation assignment with Triple-A Round Rock on Sunday. … RHP Collin McHugh (right elbow discomfort) will pitch again for Round Rock on Monday.
-Manager AJ Hinch said Altuve felt “really good” after playing Friday. .
+Astros: 2B Jose Altuve (left hamstring strain) had the day off before continuing his rehabilitation assignment with Triple-A Round Rock on Sunday.
+Hinch said Altuve felt “really good” after playing Friday. … RHP Collin McHugh (right elbow discomfort) will pitch again for Round Rock on Monday.. .
 CF Jake Marisnick (left knee discomfort) was out of the lineup Saturday after leaving Friday’s game.
 “I think we have avoided a major issue,” Hinch said.

 UP NEXT